 Consulting and Customised Offer

 As a leading supplier of drive components for shipbuilding and generator construction, VULKAN Couplings supplies highly flexible couplings and resilient engine mounts worldwide.
-With over 125 years of experience in the field of drive technology, we set the trends when it comes to developing coupling technology and constantly offer customised solutions for a wide range of marine drive concepts.
+With 130 years of experience in the field of drive technology, we set the trends when it comes to developing coupling technology and constantly offer customised solutions for a wide range of marine drive concepts.
 Supplying products and components is just part of the services required to implement an efficient, low-cost drive system.

 Thanks to our know-how, arising from many different fields of application, we offer made-to-measure solutions for customer-specific applications.
 Our engineers will offer you their advice from the start, during the design phase, as well as on site, and will assist you during the construction phase.
 In addition to technical consulting and highly professional engineering, we provide services that include torsional vibration analysis for torsional couplings, whirling analysis for composite shafts, 6DoF, 12DoF and shock calculations for resilient mounts, as well as extensive product testing at our own test center and trial site.

 Torsional Vibration Calculation (TVC) The starting point of every coupling design process at VULKAN Couplings is a comprehensive analysis of the torsional vibration characteristic of the drive train - in ships from the engine to the propeller.

 The specialists in the TVC (Torsional Vibration Calculation) department calculate steady and transient operating states, taking into account the particular properties of the elastomers used with regard to stiffness and damping.
 The couplings meet all requirements with regard to fine tuning the torsional vibration characteristics of the drive train and dynamic safety.
 Our analytical expertise of the TVC department is based on a unique combination of profound theoretical understanding in the field of vibration dynamics and long-standing practical experience, we gained